hermannm/hermannm.dev/content/libraries/devlog.md

 After working with Go in multiple projects ([casus-belli](/casus-belli), [analysis](/analysis), [Ignite](/ignite), [coffeetalk](/coffeetalk)), one of the things I missed was a nicer human-readable log output format.
-When Go added structured logging to its standard library, I took the opportunity to write my own log handler.
-Using an
-[amazing guide](https://github.com/golang/example/blob/1d6d2400d4027025cb8edc86a139c9c581d672f7/slog-handler-guide/README.md)
-written by one of the Go maintainers, I created _devlog_, a structured log handler with an output format designed for readability in local development.
+So when Go added structured logging to its standard library, I took the opportunity to write my own log handler!
+With help from an [amazing guide](https://github.com/golang/example/blob/1d6d2400d4027025cb8edc86a139c9c581d672f7/slog-handler-guide/README.md) written by one of the Go maintainers, I created _devlog_, a structured log handler with an output format designed for readability in local development.
 I now use this in all my Go projects where I